danth/stylix/README.md

 ### Manual color schemes

-If you would prefer to choose a theme, you can use anything from [the Tinted Theming repository](https://github.com/tinted-theming/base16-schemes), or another file following that format.
+If you would prefer to choose a color scheme, you can use anything from [the Tinted Theming repository](https://github.com/tinted-theming/base16-schemes), or another file following that format.